syncfusion-content/blazor-docs/blazor/treegrid/edit.md

 ### Row

 In Row edit mode, when you start editing the currently selected record, the entire row is changed to edit state.
 You can change the cell values of the row and save edited data to the data source.
 To enable Row edit, set the [`TreeGridEditSettings.Mode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridEditSettings~Mode.html) as **Row**.

 {% tabs %}

-{% highlight csharp %}
+{% highlight razor %}

 @using TreeGridComponent.Data;
 @using Syncfusion.Blazor.TreeGrid;